The impact of a massive Sagittarius dSph on GD-1-like streams: Qualitative results from mock streams

 We use our Lagrange point stripping method to generate stellar streams from the Lagrange points of these GCs, keeping $M_\mathrm{prog}$ constant (i.e. the clusters do not disperse).
 We strip stars from both the inner and outer Lagrange points, generating leading and trailing tails respectively.
 We repeat for different choices of the Sgr mass decay rate parameter $\delta$.
 To display the streams, we calculate the instantaneous orbital plane of the progenitor as a function of time, and use this as the equator of a Galactocentric polar coordinate system with longitude $\psi_1$ and latitude $\psi_2$.
 We place the progenitor at $\psi_1=\psi_2=0$.
 The present-day appearances of the 3 streams are shown in Fig~\ref{fig:GC_streams} for various values of $\delta$.
 Along with Figs.~\ref{fig:gal_stills} and \ref{fig:stills}, an animated version can be viewed at \url{https://www.youtube.com/playlist?list=PLEleLLhXAwEMx6GcSror-iF-QsskHrXYM}.

 Fig.~\ref{fig:GC_streams} demonstrates that a massive Sgr can have a highly disruptive effect on streams.
 While these effects vary between different cases, the structures of the streams formed at early times are all heavily affected by increasing the value of $\delta$.
 For $\delta=1.0$, the stars from Pal 1 stripped before $t\approx-3$~Gyr no longer form narrow tracks on the sky, and the two arms are twisted and significantly widened.
 The early-stripped stars from BH 176 are in a narrow track, but this is offset from the younger stream attached to the cluster.
 At lower values of $\delta$ the damage is a little less dramatic, but is still clearly visible at $\delta=0.6$, corresponding to a maximum Sgr mass of $2.5\times10^{10}M_\odot$.
 However, the disruption does not extend to stars stripped later (at $t>-3$~Gyr).
 All the panels in Fig.~\ref{fig:GC_streams} do show narrow streams comprised of recently stripped stars along the $\psi_1$ axes, albeit sometimes shorter than the full streams with smaller $\delta$.
 This is unsurprising, since encounters with a massive Sgr ($M_\mathrm{Sgr}\gtrsim10^{10}M_\odot$) can occur no later than $t\approx-2.7$~Gyr, around its third-from-last pericentre.
 This allows any material stripped after this time to form narrow streams, unaffected by Sgr.
+The Pal 1 and BH 176 stream models are comparable to those of \citet{Woudenberg}, who simulated the Jhelum stream in the presence of Sgr.
+They similarly showed that interactions with Sgr can result in a thin stream running parallel to older, more diffuse ones.
+This recreated some of the features of the observed Jhelum stream.

 Pal 5 does not show extreme disruption to the same extent as the other two streams.
 However, for some values of $\delta$ there is strong asymmetry between the leading and trailing tails.
 For $\delta=0.6$ and $\delta=1.0$ in particular, one of the tails is significantly shorter than the other.
 This is interesting because the real Pal 5 stream does show such asymmetry; the leading tail is shorter than the trailing tail \citep{Dehnen2004,Erkal2017,Starkman, Bonaca_Pal5}.
 We discuss the asymmetry of our Pal 5 models further in Section~\ref{section:Pal5}.